AtanasovAleksandar/mfe-apps/README.md

   - [x] `npm install`
   - [x] `npm run serve:single-spa:user-list`

- (note) all four apps need to be runed at the same time! don't close previously opened cmd where you apps are already started!
+ (note) all four apps need to be runed at the same time! do not close previously opened cmd where you apps are already started!

  open http://localhost:9000/ :+1: